This strategy statement provides a brief outline of our strategy. The strategy is a guiding document.

 Notwithstanding these challenges, think tanks can, do, and must play a vital role in promoting evidence informed policy and developing the necessary capacities and, even, those other institutions required for a sustainable use of evidence to inform policy.
 They can generate relevant evidence on key issues or spaces, share that evidence and recommendations, and engage with key stakeholders to facilitate its use.

 They also offer a moral foundation to policymaking, according to former Director of the William and Flora Hewlett Foundation’s Global Development and Population Program Ruth Levine.
 They have the capacity to provide truth through their research, achieve justice by advising governments on how they allocate and distribute resources, and make visible and give voice to the most vulnerable populations.
-Without them—and the evidence they generate—policy communities and broader societies may not be as informed and be unable to meaningfully engage.
+Without them—and the evidence they generate and communicate —policy communities and broader societies may not be as informed and be unable to meaningfully engage.
 Further, policymaking processes may end up relying on the views of a few influential individuals and vested interests or responding to urgency, fear, and spin, which in turn inevitably results in poor policymaking and outcomes.

 Who are we?